 While most scholars have sought the Arphaxadites among the “Semitic” speaking peoples of the Near East, there is a great deal of evidence that the Arphaxadites were indeed Hurro-Urartian as the identification with Arraphka would suggest.
 In Joshua 24.2 and 15 the ancestors of the Israelites are described as being pagans who dwelt “beyond the river”, referring of course to the Euphrates.

-As we have seen earlier in this essay when discussing the Aramites, the region “beyond the Euphrates” consistently refers to the Northern regions of Western Asia in the vicinity of the Caucasus and Northern Mesopotamia, a broad region well within the domain of the Hurro-Urartian cultures.
+As we have seen earlier in this essay when discussing the Aramites, the phrase “beyond the Euphrates” consistently refers to the Northern regions of Western Asia in the vicinity of the Caucasus, Anatolia and Northern Mesopotamia, a broad region well within the domain of the Hurro-Urartian cultures.
 There are cultural aspects of Abraham and his kindred possibly indicating a Hurrian cultural origin.
 This is evident when they are compared to data obtained from the Nuzi tablets, which was first noted by John Bright (A History of Israel, Westminster Press pp. 78-79).

 In Hurrian culture property ownership was held by family clans and their household gods and its use was leased to individual family members.
 Control of the household gods and thus the family property was held by the senior male which explains the importance of the Biblical story of Rebekah’s theft of Laban’s idols (Genesis 31).